KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/video_waveform_monitor.rst

    * - **Value**
      - **Description**
-   * - **overlay**
+   * - Overlay
-     - Presents information identical to **parade**, except that the graphs representing color components are superimposed directly over one another.
+     - Presents information identical to **Parade**, except that the graphs representing color components are superimposed directly over one another.
 This display mode makes it easier to spot relative differences or similarities in overlapping areas of the color components that are supposed to be identical, such as neutral whites, grays, or blacks.
-   * - **stack** (default)
+   * - Stack (default)
      - Display separate graph for the color components side by side in row mode or one below the other in column mode.
-   * - **parade**
+   * - Parade
      - Display separate graph for the color components side by side in column mode or one below the other in row mode.
 Using this display mode makes it easy to spot color casts in the highlights and shadows of an image, by comparing the contours of the top and the bottom graphs of each waveform.
 Since whites, grays, and blacks are characterized by exactly equal amounts of red, green, and blue, neutral areas of the picture should display three waveforms of roughly equal width/height.
 If not, the correction is easy to perform by making level adjustments to the three waveforms.